 Early Reinstatement.
 If a student would like to return to active study earlier than originally anticipated and approved on their LOA Request, the student will need to contact the EPP Director of Graduate Studies to discuss available options.

-International students must note that all published deadline dates for new international graduate applications also apply for applications for reinstatement.
+All published deadline dates for new international graduate applications also apply for applications for reinstatement.
 (See section on Admission Requirements of International Students.)